nimbomx/CADD/.CADD/START.md

 C) 📋 Advance to next phase
 D) 🎯 Plan new version (milestone)
 E) ⚙️ Update preferences (PREFERENCES.md)

+(For questions about the methodology, check USER_GUIDE.md or ask me)
 ```

 ### 2. ACCORDING TO RESPONSE